pippal5536/employee_salary_calculator/docs/test_cases.md

 - Show total weekly payment.
 - Input negative number.
 - Input huge number.
+- Exceeding work limit including over-time for day/night shift.
-- Exceeding work limit including over-time.
+- Exceeding work limit including over-time for day AND night shift.
+- For day and night shifts, arithmatic logics are correct.
+- Exceeded work logic correct for day and night shift.
 - Only worked in day shift.
 - Only worked in night shift.
 - worked both day and night shift.
 - Both day and night shift is false.
 - currency showing in decimal and 2 digit float, e.g, 100.02
 - Employee taken paid leave.
+- Employee had a day/night shift but missed.